IrynaYe/cardano-docs.iohk.io/_docs/cardano/proof-of-stake.md

 ## Proof of Stake

-Rather miners pouring money into mining rigs running the protocol, in order to participate in running the protocol in Proof of Stake environment, we say that “slot leaders” generate blocks for the blockchain.
+Rather miners pouring money into mining rigs running the protocol, in order to participate in running of the protocol in the Proof of Stake environment, we say that “slot leaders” generate blocks for the blockchain.
 Anyone can become a slot leader, if the coin selection algorithm would select a coin they own.
 We say that this blockchain is